 Due to the lack of government’s stimulus injections and packages for the real estate industry in previous years, the first quarter of 2020 had been sluggish for the property market and has distressed many property developers.

 Today, we see real estate developers offering various great deals such as cashback and up to 30% discounts, including up to 13 months monthly instalment payment plus free furniture and electronic appliances to buyers.

-The fact is, when you analyse and take a closer look at the prices, they did not drop as expected.
-This shows that even without the COVID-19 pandemic, the real estate industry in Malaysia is already in a critical state!
+However, upon closer inspection, the property prices had not declined as expected.
+This shows that even without the COVID-19 pandemic, the real estate industry in Malaysia was already in a critical state!

 It is inaccurate to assume that house prices have taken a nosedive due to the COVID-19 pandemic.
 This is because there is no sudden decline across the country from both residential and commercial type properties.